Sage-Bionetworks-Challenges/cnb-tools/docs/index.md

 To fully utilize **cnb-tools**, you must have a Synapse account and provide your credentials to the tool.
-To do so, create a `.synapseConfig` file in your home directory with the following structure:
+To do so, create a `.synapseConfig` file in your home directory, with the following structure:

 ```yaml
 [authentication]
 authtoken = "YOUR PAT"
 ```

-Generate a [Personal Access Token (PAT)] with all token permissions selected and copy-paste the token to `authtoken`.
+Generate a Synapse [Personal Access Token (PAT)] with all token permissions selected and copy-paste the token into `authtoken`.

 ## Installation